0-hack/DefenderMind/readme.md

 - Incident node labels are clickable on mobile for easier interaction
 - "Reset View" button on mobile to easily return to the default view
 - Optimized rendering for better performance on mobile devices
+- Pinch-to-zoom gesture support for intuitive navigation
+- Automatic adaptation of network density and effects based on device capabilities
+- Portrait and landscape mode optimizations

+## Search Functionality

+- Full-text search across all incident data
+- Find incidents by title, step descriptions, or condition content
+- Real-time search results with visual indicators
+- Direct navigation to found incidents with automatic camera focus
+- Highlights matching content in search results

 ## Persistence